Newborn Metabolic Screening

 What happens during a metabolic screening

 There is no national standard for metabolic screening programs.
 Each state sets its own rules.
 You can rest assured, though, that these tests will not harm your baby.
-Most of them need just a few drops of blood taken from the baby's heel before your baby is discharged from the hospital.
+Most of them require just a few drops of blood taken from the baby's heel.

 This blood sample is then sent to a lab, where it is screened for many disorders at once.
 Besides PKU and hypothyroidism, other common metabolic disorders looked for in a newborn screening are galactosemia, sickle cell disease, cystic fibrosis, and toxoplasmosis.

-In some states, the healthcare providers may request that your baby be screened a second time.
-This second testing usually happens about 2 weeks after birth during a follow-up appointment with your healthcare provider.
+In some states, the health care providers may request that your baby be screened a second time.
+This second testing usually happens about 2 weeks after birth.

 The importance of metabolic screening

 Experts agree that the benefits of newborn metabolic screening outweigh any risk.
 Newborn metabolic screening helps both parents and society as a whole.
-For many diseases, such as PKU, catching them early on means you can make dietary changes to make sure that your baby lives a healthy, normal life.
+For many diseases, such as PKU, catching them early on means you can make dietary changes to ensure that your baby lives a healthy, normal life.

 As a parent, the best thing you can do is stay informed.
-Before your baby is born, ask your healthcare provider about the tests that will be done and what choices are available should one of them come back positive.
+Before your baby is born, ask your health care provider about the tests that will be done and what options are available should one of them come back positive.